Licensing to use animals in research or teaching

-Organisations or individuals wanting to conduct Scientific Procedures with animals in Victoria must hold an authorising licence issued by the Head of the Victorian Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+Organisations or individuals wanting to conduct scientific procedures with animals in Victoria must hold an authorising licence issued by the Secretary of the Victorian Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
 Scientific Procedures may be authorised by a Scientific Procedures Premises Licence (SPPL) or a Scientific Procedures Fieldwork Licence (SPFL) depending on the type of animals used, as well as the type of location where the work will be conducted.

 A Scientific Procedures Premises Licence may be used to authorise the breeding of specified animals.
 This breeding, however, is restricted to providing animals for the use of the licence holder only.
 The SPPL does not authorise breeding of Specified Animals for supply to other institutions.
 If breeding for supply is undertaken, a Specified Animals Breeding Licence (SABL)is required.
 In line with the principle of Reduction however, if the numbers of Specified Animals approved for use in a project under a SPPL are subsequently found to be in excess of project requirements, these animals may be passed on to other licence holders without the need for a Specified Animals Breeding Licence.
 It is expected that these numbers will be very small.

 There is no requirement that the breeding of non-specified animals in Victoria for use in Scientific Procedures be licensed.